How to Make Your DIY Wedding Look Like $50K (On Any Budget)

 You don't need a designer.
 You need one template system where every piece shares the same fonts, colors, and layout style.

 This is the single fastest way to upgrade from "DIY" to "designed."
+Our guide to creating DIY wedding invitations covers exactly which templates and print services give you the most polished result for the least money.

 12. The Photo Test